Top 5 most impactful trends for contact centers

 In traditional contact centers, that often means classroom-based learning that progresses at the pace of the slowest learner.
 Scaling for remote workforces, individual learning speed and individual learning styles aren’t factored into training delivery.

 #5 – Prepare to manage cost in context with call flow and flexibility.

 Perhaps the most worrying trend for customer service executives is the soaring cost of personal customer service.
 “The average cost of a live service contact jumped from $7 in 2009 to nearly $10 five years later,” according to the Harvard Business Review article cited above.

-Call center workforce planners must strike a delicate balance in staffing—by overstaffing, they waste money by paying employees for idle time.
+contact center workforce planners must strike a delicate balance in staffing—by overstaffing, they waste money by paying employees for idle time.
 But by understaffing, they create angry customers who are willing to abandon the brand if forced to wait on hold for too long.

 The solution for this is a pay-for-use model based on on-demand agents who work only when there is customer demand.
-Unlike traditional call centers with limited flexibility in staffing and scheduling hours, the virtual agent model enables massive flexibility, whether for seasonal or time of day customer service call spikes.
+Unlike traditional contact centers with limited flexibility in staffing and scheduling hours, the virtual agent model enables massive flexibility, whether for seasonal or time of day customer service call spikes.

 The buzzword of the day for contact centers might change, but the underlying business drivers will not—flexibility, agent quality and cost are still the three most essential ingredients to weather any contact center trend.